bitovi/canjs.com/_posts/2014-06-23-hello-world.markdown

 * What do you think we should change to make your jobs easier, both in the code and the documentation?
 * Which features on the roadmap are you most interested in?

-### Short Examples
+### Short examples

 We'll post quick JSBin examples with short explanations that we think users would find as useful patterns.

-### Architecture Discussions
+### News roundups

-We'll also be writing up discussions on JavaScript concepts we have strong opinions about that don't specifically belong in the tutorials or API docs.
-Things like:

-* hash based routing vs state based routing
-* dirty checking vs observer API patterns
-* web components
+We'll do occassional posts with curated JavaScript and CanJS articles users might find useful and educational.

-### External Content
+### External content

 Eventually, we'll include useful CanJS blog posts written in other places on the web, discovered and fed into this blog by Bithub.